MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-azure-get-started.md

 ## Get help and give feedback

 Post questions to the community on [Stack Overflow](https://stackoverflow.com/questions/tagged/azure+java).
-Report bugs and open issues against the Azure libraries for Java on the [project GitHub](https://github.com/Azure/azure-sdk-for-java).
+Report bugs and open issues against the Azure SDK for Java in the [GitHub repository](https://github.com/Azure/azure-sdk-for-java).